jimmycgz/iac-infrastructure-as-code/README.md

 #Generate a hosts.txt file collecting all pinable IP in one Prod subnet

 echo "Generating a hosts.txt file collecting all pinable IPs in one Subnet"
+note: all instances need to open ICMP port to be able to use ping.

 seq 254 | xargs -iIP -P255 ping -c1 10.0.1.IP |gawk -F'[ :]' '/time=/{print $4}'  >hosts.txt